AI-Commandos/LLaMa2lang/README.md

 * Q: Can I use other frameworks for fine-tuning?
 * A: Yes you can, we use [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) for training on multi-GPU setups.

+# Funding
+We are based in the Netherland and actively looking for funding to democratize AI and advance its applications.
+Contact us at funding@understandling.com if you want to invest.